Feedback stabilization of a two-fluid surface tension system modeling the motion of a soap bubble at low Reynolds number: The two-dimensional case: Functional setting and preliminaries

-where $C>0$ is independent of~$u^\pm$. \end{lemma} Since our approach is based on the study of the linearized system that involves $\Delta_{\Gamma_s} X$, we will rather focus on the Laplace-Beltrami operator rather than on the mean curvature.
+where $C>0$ is independent of~$u^\pm$. \end{lemma} Since our approach is based on the study of the linearized system that involves $\divg_{\Gamma_s} \nabla^{n_s}_{\Gamma_s}(X-\I)$ (see section~\ref{sec-extension2}), we will rather focus on the different differential operators rather than on the mean curvature.
 The curve~$\Gamma_s$ is considered as a Riemannian manifold, and due to its regularity, we claim that the trace spaces~$\HH^s(\Gamma_s)$ coincide with the definition of Sobolev spaces given on Riemannian manifolds~\cite[section~2.2]{Hebey}.
-The integrals on $\Gamma_s$ have to be understood as surface integrals.
-We recall the Stokes formula on smooth manifolds without boundary, that we will use in this article only for the 1-sphere $\Gamma_s$.
-For all $\varphi, \psi \in \mathbf{H}^{1/2}(\Gamma_s)$, we have
+For a circle~$\Gamma_s \subset \mathring{\Omega}$ of given radius~$r$ we adopt the parameterization by arc length